 Sports Science Majors: Salary and Career Facts

 A sports medicine major can train you to coach athletes, teach physical education or help people avoid or recover from injury.
 Learn about degree and course options, potential careers, job requirements and salaries.
-Schools offering Fitness & Nutrition degrees can also be found in these popular choices.
+Schools offering Exercise Science degrees can also be found in these popular choices.